 How to Make Vegan Chicken Pot Pie

 - Sauté veggies.
-You’re going to start out by sautéing all of your veggies.
-I give the onion and celery a head start.
-If you want to add in mushrooms, you can add those at the beginning as well to cook off their extra moisture.
+You’re going to start out by sautéing all of your veggies in a generous amount of vegan butter.
+(If you want to add in mushrooms as well, add those now, so they have a chance to shed the excess moisture.)

 - Coat with flour and thicken.
 Sprinkle your flour over your filling, stirring to make sure everything gets coated.
-Pour in your broth and plant milk, cooking until mixture becomes thick.
+Optionally, deglaze with a splash of dry white wine.
+Then pour in your broth and plant milk.
+Stir in the poultry seasoning.

 - Add the vegan chicken and peas.
-Once the “gravy” is thickened, stir in the vegan chicken pieces and frozen peas.
-Season with salt and pepper to taste.
+Stir in the vegan chicken pieces and frozen peas.
+Bring the mixture to a simmer and let it cook over low heat until thickened to your preference.
+Give it a taste and season with salt and pepper as needed.
 Different brands of veggie broth have different sodium contents, so the exact amount of salt will depend.

 - Transfer into baking pan.
 Pour your filling mixture into your preferred baking pan, whether it’s a pie pan or a casserole pan.
 If you prepared the filling in a cast iron pan or other ovenproof skillet, you can leave it in there for baking.

 - Cover with puff pastry.
 Lay your defrosted puff pastry over top and tuck along the sides of the dish.
-Cut a few slits in the top for ventilation and brush with a touch of plant milk to get that nice browning on top.
+Cut a few slits in the top for ventilation and brush with a touch of plant milk to get that nice browning on top (like a vegan egg wash).
 Alternatively, you can top it with a regular pie crust or with biscuit dough.

 - Bake until puff pastry is puffed up and golden brown.
 This usually takes around 40-45 minutes if you’re using puff pastry.
 It’ll take less time if you’re topping it with biscuit dough — usually only around 25 minutes.
 The filling should be nice and bubbly.